ellaampy/CropTypeMapping/README.md

     * N --> number of pixels within parcel
 * run ```data_preprartion/min_temp_seq.py``` to decide a minimum sampling size. eg. assuming study area is enveloped by multiple overlapping satellite resulting in varying time series length
 * organize time series array into seperate folders from training, validation and testing.

+## Crop type labels
+Reference data ([Registre parcellaire graphique (RPG)](https://www.data.gouv.fr/fr/datasets/registre-parcellaire-graphique-rpg-contours-des-parcelles-et-ilots-culturaux-et-leur-groupe-de-cultures-majoritaire/)) is obtained from French open data [platform](data.gouv.fr).
+A total of 20 agricultural land use are distributed within the study area, Finistère.
+The following steps are applied to derive analysis ready crop type labels;
+* ignore labels containing mixed classes (except for ```other cereals``` to allow the mapping of buckwheat)
+* discard classes with < 0.02% of the total reference data
+* merge temporal and permanent meadows

+In the end, 12 classes are retained namely; ```[maize, wheat, barley, rapeseed, protein crops, gel (frozen surfaces), fodder, pasture and moor, meadows, orchards, vegetables/flowersandother cereals]```
+Their corresponding labels are provided as a list of sub-classes in ```single_sensor/dataset.py``` and ```multi_sensor/dataset.py```to be considered for classification.

 ## Folder structure
 The root folder should contain Sentinel-1 and Sentinel-2 directory named ```s1_data ``` and ```s2_data ```.
 Their sub-directories must be similar to the figure below